Bergen County Technical High School, Teterboro Campus: Majors

 The Culinology major is the first high school program of its kind in the United States.
 The major's three classrooms are equipped with the country's one and only Culinology facility, a state of the art kitchen, and a food science laboratory.
 Students focus on both food and culinary sciences during their high school career.
+The program offers partnerships with corporations such as Pepsi and universities including Rutgers.
+Current courses include Intro to Culinology, Nutrition Food and Health, and Microbiology.